 Normally, we are not aware of deconvolution causing many problems.
 However, if there is one problem with deconvolution that continues to rear its ugly head, it is difficulties with phase.
+This is not to say that amplitude spectra are always problem-free, but problems with phase tend to be more prevalent.
 The imperfections in our wavelet processing can begin to appear when we compare our stacked data to well log-based synthetic seismograms.
 Although the match is often fairly good, it does not always turn out that way.
 Sometimes the stacked section comes out disconcertingly far from zero-phase, and once we look closer, we see that some parts of the seismic trace often fit the synthetics better than others.
 On these occasions, however, we can usually explain away the problem in terms of a bad section of the well log, or a polarity flip in the field, or noise, or multiples, or whatever.
 After all, we do not have time to track down every problem we encounter since there is always more data waiting to be processed or interpreted.